 Golden Bites and Dips

 Brining results in a juicier and more flavorful meat because it absorbs the extra liquid and salt.
-Start with a natural turkey that does not have a sodium solution.
+Start with a natural turkey that does not have an added sodium solution.
 Then brine your turkey, add aromatic vegetables, and roast upside down.

-Try Alton Brown’s Good Eats Roast Turkey; the brining and aromatic vegetables in this recipe will fill your turkey with moisture and deep flavor.
+Try Alton Brown’s Roast Turkey; the brining and aromatic vegetables in this recipe will fill your turkey with moisture and deep flavor.